 c.
 Licensing: TBD

 5. Launch Civil 3D.
-Depending on which licensing option chosen, you may be prompted to select your license file.
+Depending on which licensing option is chosen, you may be prompted to select your license file.
 You should see a ribbon tab called Pipe Network Tools containing all of the tools the app provides.

 If the Civil 3D pipe catalog is not found or does not contain the structure used in the drawing and the app is run on pipes in the drawing, the structures will not resize and will not allow for resizing.
-This is a common Civil 3D issue, but we felt it necessary to make aware.
+This is a common Civil 3D issue, but we felt it necessary to make it aware.

-The app does not care about pipe or structure rules, if rules are applied, network could be reset and set values could be lost.
+The app does not care about pipe or structure rules, if rules are applied, the network could be reset and set values could be lost.

 At any time, simply email firstname.lastname@example.org, and provide the application plugin name or command name and a detailed description of the error that occurred.
-We will get back with you as soon as possible and determine a solution to the issue.
+We will get back to you as soon as possible and determine a solution to the issue.